Chris Ackie

-Chris Ackie (born January 26, 1992) is a professional Canadian football linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
+Chris Ackie (born January 26, 1992) is a Canadian former professional football linebacker.
+Ackie spent the majority of his professional career playing for the Montreal Alouettes Canadian Football League (CFL).
 He played CIS football for the Wilfrid Laurier Golden Hawks from 2011 to 2014.
-He was drafted fourth overall by the Montreal Alouettes in the 2015 CFL Draft.
+He was drafted fourth overall by the Montreal Alouettes in the 2015 CFL draft.
+Ackie was also a member of the New York Giants, Ottawa Redblacks and Toronto Argonauts.

 Professional career

 New York Giants

 Ackie tried out for the New York Giants at their rookie mini camp invite in 2015 but didn't catch on with them.

 Montreal Alouettes

-He was originally drafted 4th overall by the Montreal Alouettes in the 2015 CFL Draft and signed with the team to a three-year contract on June 1, 2015.
+He was originally drafted 4th overall by the Montreal Alouettes in the 2015 CFL draft and signed with the team to a three-year contract on June 1, 2015.
 During his first two seasons with the Alouettes, Ackie played both outside linebacker positions and special teams.
 He was signed to one-year contract extension on January 15, 2018.
 Ackie played in 48 games for the Alouettes over four seasons, contributing 86 defensive tackles, 22 special teams tackles, four forced fumbles, one interception and one quarterback sack.